Music

 Location: SA North

 A weekly singalong drop-in group that is led by a talented volunteer band comprised of guitars, ukuleles, keyboard, accordion, and drums.
 This is an informal group and not a choir per se.
 There is no need to know how to read music.
 Participants choose which songs to sing out of an inventory of over 100 songs.
 Participants enjoy each other’s company, socialize, share stories, and relive memories from their past through song.
 No singing experience necessary.
 If you’d like to join the group to enjoy listening to the band and others singing, this is also an option!
 Registration is necessary to join the group, but it is not mandatory that you participate every week.
-Priority will be given to those returning from the Fall 2023 semester (no class in winter 2024) then by priority for this activity.
+This activity will be set to Priority 4 to accept all who apply

 Music Jam (Wednesday, 1:30-4:00)